ARMmbed/mbed-os-example-ble/README.md

 To make the board compatible with the ST BLE expansion three things are required:
 * Add the BLE feature to your target.
 * Add the BLE implementation for the ST BLE expansion to the list of modules which have to be compiled.
-* Indicate to the BLE implementation that your board use an Arduino connector.
+* Indicate to the BLE implementation that your board uses an Arduino connector.

 All these operations can be done in the file `mbed_app.json` present in every example.

-In the section `target_overrides` add a new object named after your target.
+In the section `target_overrides`, add a new object named after your target with the following three fields:
-In this object two fields are required:
 * `"target.components_add": ["BlueNRG_2"]` Add the BlueNRG-2 component to the target.
 * `"target.features_add": ["BLE"]` Add the BLE feature to the target.
 * `"target.extra_labels_add": ["CORDIO"]`: Add the BLE implementation of the ST BLE expansion to the list of the application modules.

-As an example, this is the JSON bit which has to be added in the `target_overrides` section of `mbed_app.json` for a `NUCLEO_F401RE` board.
+Below is an example of the JSON to be added in the `target_overrides` section of `mbed_app.json`, with the `NUCLEO_F401RE` board.

 ```json
         "NUCLEO_F401RE": {